Call hotline 1900.888.866Book an appointment

 4. Notable Technical Activities

-• Advanced Techniques: Laparoscopic surgery for esophageal, gastric, and colorectal cancers; pancreaticoduodenectomy (Whipple procedure); vascular reconstruction; and complex liver resections.
+• Advanced Techniques: Laparoscopic surgery for esophageal, gastric, and colorectal cancers; liver and pancreas; vascular reconstruction; and complex liver resections.

 • Organ Transplantation: Actively contributing to the hospital's multi-organ transplant project, including organ recovery from brain-dead donors for heart, liver, and kidney transplants.

-• Future Orientation: Applying Robotic Surgery and standardizing the ERAS (Enhanced Recovery After Surgery) program to shorten hospital stays and improve patient satisfaction.
+• Future Orientation: Applying Hospital's Multi-organ Transplant Project, Robotic Surgery and standardizing the ERAS (Enhanced Recovery After Surgery) program to shorten hospital stays and improve patient satisfaction.

 • International Training: Sending doctors for advanced training in major digestive centers in France, Japan, South Korea, and Taiwan.